 - This is still only the beginning for CTG, which only launched in this subscription form recently.
 It’s likely additional elements will be added moving forward – we’ll do our best to update this section as this happens.

 NBAwowy.com took the stats world by storm a few years ago when it was first introduced, representing a completely new tool.
 The ability to plug in players either on or off the court for a given team, then view player and team stats during those minutes, is incredibly valuable.
 The league site has caught up to certain parts of this, as we note further down, but many of the stats on nbawowy are fully unique and virtually impossible to find anywhere else. *Important note: As of the beginning of the season, nbawowy founder Evan Zamir is encouraging users to use the league site whenever possible rather than nbawowy.
 The volume of use may limit functionality, and Zamir has always lost money on the site while operating it completely on his own.
-In addition to the Impact section of the league site, our next addition in this database will function as another option for WOWY stats.

 - The ability to pick a team, then view detailed team and player stats given any combination of players on or off the floor for that team.